-Catherine (Kate) Newland was Grandad Ernest John Conway’s mother, having married Isaac Conway on 19th September 1886 at St Chad’s Church, Derby.
-Grandad was their first child, born 2 April 1887.
+Catherine (Kate) Newland was Grandad Ernest John Conway’s mother, having married Isaac Conway on 19th September 1886 at St Chad’s Church, Derby (demolished in 1996).
+Grandad was their first child, born 2nd April 1887.

 His Service Papers show that John served in Malta for 193 days and spent a further 13 years 273 days in what was termed the “East Indies“, but was actually India.